 Dmitry Klokotov: To be honest, I didn’t imagine that this could become a job for me.
-I was both dancing and working with Yury and Anastasia in the Forum and Academia studios and I vaguely recall that other couples saw us and asked me if I would train them.
+I was both dancing and working with Yury and Anastasia in the Forum and Academia studios and I vaguely recall that other couples saw us.
+They asked me if I would train them.
 Yes, it probably started like this.

 Were you working with both, standard and latin dancers?

 Dmitry Klokotov: Actually, no. I remember that at the beginning I didn’t understand at all the standard style.
-I mean, I didn’t see how I could help a standard dancer, I had no clue what to suggest.
-Anyway, my formation and my career gave me the knowledge about the look, the visual effect, how the performance should look like to the viewer, and because of this, when the first standard couple asked my help, I gave my opinion from a purely aesthetic point of view.
+I mean, I didn’t see how I could help a standard dancer.
+I had no clue what to suggest.
+Anyway, my formation and my career gave me the knowledge about the look, the visual effect.
+How the performance should look like to the viewer.
+Because of this, when the first standard couple asked my help, I gave my opinion from a purely aesthetic point of view.

 Can you tell us the name of the couple?

 Dmitry Klokotov: We were in a training camp in Crocus and Dmitry Zharkov and Olga Kulikova were also there.
 They came to me and asked my opinion about a specific movement — if it looked better in this or that way.
 I don’t recall the actual date, but I know that at the time he was still second in Russia and Sergey Konovaltsev was first.
 It was before the Stuttgart competition.
-So, basically he was the first standard dancer I got in touch with and soon after we gradually began working together on physical preparation.
+So, basically he was the first standard dancer I got in touch with.
+Soon after, we gradually began working together on physical preparation.
 Later on, other dance couples contacted me.

 How would you work with a dancer to improve this aspect?
 Which kind of exercises would you recommend?

-Dmitry Klokotov: I try to teach them how to use the leg without involving the upper part and at the same time I work on the general physical preparation.
-More specifically, I start the lesson with leg exercise like battement jeté and battement frappé and then I steadily try to work out with them all the parts of the body using classical ballet elements and other physical exercises like jumps, squats and abs.
+Dmitry Klokotov: I try to teach them how to use the leg without involving the upper part.
+At the same time I work on the general physical preparation.
+More specifically, I start the lesson with leg exercise like battement jeté and battement frappé.
+Then I steadily try to work out with them all the parts of the body using classical ballet elements and other physical exercises like jumps, squats and abs.